Girls Who Drive.

 Now that you know the big picture, let’s break down each step so you know exactly what’s involved.

-Your permit — also called a learner’s permit, instruction permit, or provisional permit — is an official document issued by your local government that allows you to legally practice driving under specific conditions.
+Your permit — also called a learner’s permit, instruction permit, or provisional permit — is an official document issued by the local government that allows you to legally practice driving under specific conditions.

 Think of it as your entry pass into the world of driving.